Haigutus/USVDM/Tools/RDF_PARSER/readme.md

 # RDF parser:

-It parses RDF/XML data to pandas dataframe with 4 columns [ID, KEY, VALUE, INSTANCE_ID] (sort of triplestore like)
+ - Parses CIM RDF/XML data to pandas dataframe with 4 columns [ID, KEY, VALUE, INSTANCE_ID] (triplestore like)
+ - The solution does not care about CIM version nor namespaces

-Input files can be xml or zip files (containgn one or mutiple xml files)
+ - Input files can be xml or zip files (containing one or mutiple xml files)
+ - All files are parsed into one and same Pandas DataFrame, thus if you want single file or single data model, you need to filter on INSTANCE_ID column

-to get started:
+## To get started:

 ```python
 import pandas